 If you’re looking for a firmer bed, consider the AS2, our medium-firm model.
 It’s a bit softer than our AS1 and most comfortable for stomach and back sleepers.

 Our AS2 stands 12 inches tall and has three layers.
 The AS1 is the only mattress of ours with two layers, as the AS2, AS3, and AS4 all contain three layers, and the AS5 has four.
-Like all of our mattresses, the AS2 features a Celliant® cover.
+Like all of our mattresses, the AS2 features a soft, breathable cover.

 The AS2 has two inches of Bio-Pur® foam to offer cushioning comfort and relieve pressure points.
-Below the layer of Bio-Pur® is a 2-inch transition layer— the Affinity layer with HIVE® technology.
-HIVE® is a zoned support technology that’s been clinically proven to reduce pressure points by 49%.
-It promotes healthy spinal alignment by offering firm support under your midsection, head, and feet while allowing for deeper compression under your shoulders and hips.
+Below the layer of Bio-Pur® is a 2-inch transition layer—the Affinity layer with HIVE® technology.
+HIVE® promotes healthy spinal alignment by offering firm support under your midsection, head, and feet while allowing for deeper compression under your shoulders and hips.

 The AS2 has a 7-inch Bio-Core® base layer to reinforce the two layers and sleeper above.